aknodell/nhlScrapeR/shift_corrections.md

 - 2017021267
 	- All ARI players on ice at EOG missing last shift
 - 2017021083
-	- add McElhinney's second period shift
+	- Add McElhinney's second period shift
 - 2017020820
 	- All ARI players on ice at EOG missing last shift
 - 2017020666